ialbert/pypiper/docs/maker.md

 Note: this document is not suggesting changes to how Pypiper works.

-It is a new module, with a new command line tool called `maker` built on top of Pypiper that allows Pypiper to be work more like a `make` and process so called `Makerfiles`.
+It is a new module, with a new command line tool called `maker` built on top of Pypiper that allows Pypiper to work more like a `make` and process so called `Makerfiles`.

 ## The problem with Pypiper

 Pypiper requires Python programming.
 Yet for a newcomer to bioinformatics, the learning curve is already steep.
-They have to learn UNIX commands, bash commands, bioinformatics tools and then Python.
+They have to learn UNIX commands, bash commands, bioinformatics tools, R, and then Python.

 **Pypiper does not SCALE DOWN sufficiently for small tasks.**